intalos-ai/intalos-help-docs/help/question-media.md

 ### What happens if image fails?

+**Single image:**
 - Image is rejected
 - User receives a notification
 - File is NOT saved
 - Flow branches to error path

+**Multiple images:**
+- ALL images are rejected (all-or-nothing validation)
+- User sees: "1 of 3 items failed: Image safety check alert.
+Please try again."
+- NO files are saved
+- User must resend all images

-**Example message**: "Image safety check alert - Image rejected due to adult content"
+**Example message**: "1 of 3 items failed: Image safety check alert - Image rejected due to adult content.
+Please try again."

 ---